fish-shell/fish-shell/doc_src/cmds/status.rst

 **buildinfo**
     This prints information on how fish was build - which architecture, which build system or profile was used, etc.
     This is mainly useful for debugging.

+**get-file** *FILE*
+    This prints a file embedded in the fish binary at compile time.
+This includes the default set of functions and completions, as well as the man pages and themes.
+Which files are included depends on build settings.
+    Returns 0 if the file was included, 1 otherwise.

+**list-files** *FILE*
+    This lists the files embedded in the fish binary at compile time.
+Only files where the path starts with the optional *FILE* argument are shown.
+    Returns 0 if something was printed, 1 otherwise.

 Notes
 -----